The next application deadline will be January 19, 2024.

 When you do research for your Honors thesis you need to be enrolled in ANTH/BIO A/ARCHY 466 Anthropology Honors Thesis.
 You must complete ANTH 399 with a grade of 3.3 or higher before you are eligible to register for ANTH/BIO A/ARCHY 466.
 This course provides credit for students completing thesis research and writing.
 You can enroll for between one and nine credits per quarter, and you need a minimum of nine credits to complete the program.
 You may not take more than 18 credits of this class.
 You must talk with your adviser before registering for two reasons.
 First, you need to present to your adviser your schedule of research and discuss how you'll distribute your credits appropriately over the year of your project.
 For example, if your project requires fieldwork then you might take a relatively high number of 466 credits for the quarter when you do the fieldwork to reflect your time invested on the project during that time.
 The second reason for talking with your adviser each time your register for 466 credits is that you'll need your adviser's registration code to register for 466 credits.
 If your adviser knows how many credits you're taking with them before you start the quarter, then they can plan their quarter to give you to the time you need to meet with you and advise on your work.

-How do I select an advisor?
+How do I select an adviser?

 There is one firm rule that governs who may advise anthropology Honors projects.
-The first is that the adviser must be on the current list of full-time and research faculty in the UW Department of Anthropology or on the current list of adjunct, affiliate, emeritus, and retired faculty.
+The first is that the faculty adviser must be on the current list of full-time and research faculty in the UW Department of Anthropology or on the current list of adjunct, affiliate, emeritus, and retired faculty.
 This is a strict rule, but you are welcome to seek advice and mentoring from anywhere.
 For example, you might be interested to work on the project of a senior graduate student who would advise on many details of your project.
 That would be fine, but you still need a faculty adviser who takes overall responsibility for your project and will sign your documents (ideally your adviser would be the graduate student's adviser also).

 Our general advice is that you talk to a few different faculty before you choose an adviser to get a sense of their enthusiasm for your interests and how useful their advice will be to you.
 Because of the diversity of topics, not all faculty may be suitable for your project.
 When selecting an adviser, you should consider 1) how well you know them, 2) what kinds of experiences you have had working with them in the past (in class, for example), and/or 3) how well their own research/teaching interests line up with your research topic.